shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 Make sure that you have the latest version of Docker Desktop and that it is currently running on your system.

-Similarly to a local webserver, our local graph node is listening for connections on **localhost**, however the default port for the graph node is **8020**. `docker-compose` will output logging information to the terminal such as the following:
+Similarly to a local webserver, our local Graph node is listening for connections on **localhost**, however the default port for the
+Graph node is **8020**. `docker compose` will output logging information to the terminal such as the following:

 ```text
 Starting docker_ipfs_1     ... done